ProHiryu/api-wanplus-crawler/README.md

 ### Functions

 - search all the competitions
-- search all the team and competitions info
+- search all the teams and competitions info
 - search all the team performance in special competition
+- search all the players connected to teams information
+- search all the player performance in the specific competition

 ### The module consists of the following sub-modules: